-Upon satisfactory completion of the training course, trainees are assigned a student and commit to provide that student at least 60 free individualized literacy lessons.
+Upon satisfactory completion of the training course, trainees are assigned a student and commit to providing that student at least 60 free individualized literacy lessons.
 Tutoring usually takes place twice a week - some tutors see their children more frequently - at the child’s school during the school day.
 Lessons last about 50 minutes.
 Tutors may borrow phonetically controlled books and other materials from the Literacy Council library and are encouraged to call the project director or their practicum supervisor for advice.
 The project director and/or a practicum supervisor observe each trainee in the course of his or her tutoring.
-The trainee administers pre and post testing in phonological awareness, rapid naming, fluency, comprehension and spelling.
+The trainee administers pre and post-testing in phonological awareness, rapid naming, fluency, comprehension, and spelling.

 31 College St., Building B. Suite 221, Asheville, NC 28801, US

-The Literacy Council of Buncombe County teaches individuals basic reading, writing, math, and English language skills through individual and small group instruction by trained tutors.
+Literacy Together teaches individuals basic reading, writing, math, and English language skills through individual and small group instruction by trained tutors.
 Students, young and old, gain self-confidence and develop self-sufficiency to transform their lives as individuals, parents/children, workers/students, and citizens.

 We'll work with your schedule.

 Reading / Writing

 Orientation or Training